curateteaching/digitalpedagogy/keywords/Race.md

 ![screenshot](images/race-adphd.png)
 * Source URL: http://africandiasporaphd.com/
 * Copy of Artifact: forthcoming
-* Creator: Jessica Marie Johnson (Michigan State University) and Kidada Williams (Wayne State University)
+* Creator: Jessica Marie Johnson (Michigan State University)

 African Diaspora, Ph.D. is a curated blog that highlights scholarship and scholars in the field of Atlantic African diaspora history.
 This valuable resource is useful for students to gain an overview of current issues in Atlantic African diaspora history, and its relevance to contemporary race issues.
 It also provides a useful index of scholars working on this topic, many of whom are people of color.
 Students could be tasked with creating a literature review on this topic through researching this directory.
 This artifact represents scholarly activist technology in that it encourages students to be pulled into a larger network of Afrodiasporic knowledge production, and to discover that faculty of color are plentiful throughout the academy.
 Sample assignments: 1) students could be tasked with creating a literature review on topics within Atlantic African diaspora history through researching this directory.
 2) Students can be assigned to research the profile of Afrodisasporic scholars who work on contemporary race issues and reach out to them for interviews.